ghosnkarl/react-api-search/README.md

 ## License

-MIT License. © Karl 2024
+This project is licensed under the MIT License.
+See the [LICENSE](https://github.com/ghosnkarl/react-api-search/blob/main/LICENSE) file for more information.

 ## Contributing